dansantinojones/penalty-shootout/README.md

 ![CSS Validator](assets/images/css-validator.png)

 JavaScript
-* The JavaScript validator identified a number of errors within the file.
+* The JavaScript validator identified several errors within the file.

 ![Javacript Validator Errors](assets/images/javascript-validator.png)

 The variables that were defined but not used have now been removed.
-Missing secicolon's were added.
+Missing semicolon's were added.

 Accessibility
 * I confirm the colours and font chosen are easy to read and accessible when running lighthouse in devtools.